pedrocambui06/javascript-course-supersimpledev/README.md

 ### Unit Testing with Jasmine Framework

-This project includes unit tests written with Jasmine to validate logic and increase code reliability

-During tests development, I practiced:
 - Test Suites with ```describe()```
 - Individual Test Cases with ```it()```
 - Assertions with ```expect()```